yetulaxman/htvs/README.md

 cd chemprop
 module load bioconda

-# order of channels is changed (pytorch in first place) and run on the gpu node (may not be necessary)
+# order of channels is changed (pytorch in first place) and run (conda env create command) on the gpu node (may not be necessary)
 # change  - rdkit=v2021.03.1
 # cudatoolkit-11.1;
 # PyTorch = 1.8.0